Fall in Taos is magical!

-Depending on where you’re traveling from, you can road trip, or fly into the Albuquerque or Santa Fe airport and then drive to Taos.
-Or, my personal favorite- fly directly into town on Taos Air from Dallas, Austin, LA, or San Diego!
-Use my code: ANDREA to save 10% on your air fare.
-Taos Air flights are available until 9/26 before the break until ski season, so you can still book a flight to get there quickly for a long weekend…
+Depending on where you’re traveling from you can drive or fly (into the Albuquerque International Airport or Santa Fe Airport), rent a car, and drive to Taos.
+Or, my personal favorite- fly directly into town on JSX/Taos Air from Dallas, Austin, Burbank, or San Diego!

 Here are some of our favorite fall things to do in Taos along with exciting upcoming events!

 Stay at El Monte Sagrado

 A favorite Taos spot for good reason!
 El Monte Sagrado, situated in the mountains of Northern New Mexico, offers a serene setting surrounded by waterfalls, ponds, and towering cottonwood trees.
 You’ll want to have time to explore and sit in the beautiful courtyards during the day or by the cozy fireplaces at night.

 We love that it’s tucked away yet close to town and feels very private.
 The rooms are uniquely furnished and comfortable, world themed casitas are also available.
 Don’t miss their luxurious spa treatments and pool and yoga classes on the weekends!

 Enjoy a delicious meal at Farmhouse Cafe